sufrin/Red/AppleRed.md

 *Redo* (`C-Z`) re-does the topmost effect on the *undone stack*, -- pops it from that stack.

+*Redo* can also be invoked from the redo button at the right end of the menu bar: it is labelled *n*`>`, where *n* is the depth of the *undone stack*.
+*Undo* can also be invoked from the redo button to the left  of the redo button: it is labelled *n*`<`, where *n* is the depth of the *done stack*.
+Consecutive character insertions on the same line (between other commands) "bunched", so that their effect can be undone all at once.
+Consecutive cuts or other deletions are also bunched.

-When editing commands other than *Undo* or *Redo* happen, the entire *redo stack* is emptied.
+When editing actions other than *Undo* or *Redo* happen, the entire *redo stack* is emptied.

 ### Cut and Paste